 - Has the dog been in recent contact with a coughing dog?

 If the cough is mild, antibiotics are not necessary and limiting walks is all that's needed.
-Avoid other dogs as he is contagious.
-You can expect the symptoms to last two to four weeks.
+Avoid other dogs, as your dog is contagious.
+You can expect the symptoms to last 2 to 4 weeks.

 Allergic Airway Disease (Asthma)

-- Is the dog wheezing as he breathes?
+- Is the dog wheezing as they breathe?

-- Has he had episodes in the past?
+- Have they had episodes in the past?

 Asthma varies from mild to life-threatening.
-If your dog is breathing rapidly, and it seems to be asthma-related, keep your dog cool and take him into fresh, clean air.
-Then seek urgent veterinary assistance.
+If your dog is breathing rapidly, and it seems to be asthma-related, keep your dog cool and take them into fresh, clean air.
+Then, seek urgent veterinary assistance.